marco94gug/gintonic_nuxi/README.md

 10. Created middleware for fetch api call SSR, and using `from` param of Route Middleware function to get `id` from the url params.

 11. Define Emits on `Breadcrumbs` Component, look like more readable than before emits, that one give more 'info'

+12. Created an HTML `ref` on `Carousel` Component, it's not too different from old version, only the typing changes, see the references [Refs Typescript](https://vuejs.org/guide/typescript/composition-api.html#typing-template-refs)